ec-builds/enterprise-homelab/projects/docker-self-hosted-services/README.md

 - [ ] Configure Docker volume and bind-mount backups
 - [ ] Define monitoring data retention
 - [ ] Document upgrade and disaster recovery procedures

+## Security Notes

+- Secrets are not committed to source control; `.env` files are excluded through `.gitignore`.
+- Public configuration examples exclude credentials and other sensitive values.
+- Portainer is treated as part of the privileged infrastructure management plane.
+- Portainer and Agent interfaces are not intentionally exposed to the public Internet.
+- Administrative access is restricted to trusted networks or VPN access.
+- Docker socket access is treated as highly privileged.
+- Persistent application data is maintained outside disposable container filesystems where appropriate.
+- Reverse proxy services will initially remain internal to the lab without Internet-facing router port forwarding.

 ## Reference Documentation